 Home broadband deals come in all shapes and sizes.
 The most common are:

 - Free contract time: These tariffs will offer either free or reduced cost broadband for a certain amount of your contract – for example 'three months free' or 'six months half price'.

 - High street vouchers: We've seen vouchers anywhere from £25 to £100 (sometimes more) regularly offered as a sweetener in broadband deals, often to high street big guns such as Marks & Spencer and Sainsbury's.

 - Free hardware/software: Another common extra is the freebie piece of tech.
 This ranges from dull but necessary (virus protection, improved Wi-Fi router etc) to the shiny (such as a PS2 or tablet).

 One important thing to remember though – do a postcode check before you get too excited about a special offer!
 While it's improving all the time, home broadband is still a bit of a postcode lottery and not all providers and deals are likely to be available in your area – especially if you're in an out-of-town location.

 Eyes bigger than belly syndrome

 OK, it's not a real syndrome, but we've all done it; bought something because it was cheap, only to find that when we get home we have absolutely no use for it.
 A half-price shirt is great – unless all it's going to do is take up room in your wardrobe!

 When you buy broadband internet it's no different.
 Free hardware is great, if you need it, while high street vouchers sound great – but could you have found a deal that was cheaper even if you take the shiny vouchers into account?
-Again, take a good look at the effective cost column.
+Again, take a good look at the effective cost.

 Less obvious top broadband deals